okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 1. Select the Production Heroku app for this project from the list; name the server “Production”
 1. On the Semaphore project page, under "Servers", click the server name (e.g., "Production")
 1. On the servers screen, click the "Edit Server" button
+1. Uncheck "Deploy automatically"
-1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [production app deploy config](https://github.com/okgrow/guides/blob/master/scripts/semaphore-production-deploy-config).
+1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [production app deploy config](https://github.com/okgrow/guides/blob/master/scripts/semaphore-production-deploy-config)
+    - TODO: The deploy config needs to be split into web/mobile

 ### Configure Semaphore Slack Integration
 1. In the project's Slack channel, click "Add an app" under "Channel Settings"